dannyleall/StockMarketTraderBot/README.md

-# Stock Market Trader Bot (In Process)
+# Stock Market Trader Bot (In-Progress)
 This repo is the contemporary status of the senior design project for my undergraduate Computer Engineering studies at Florida International University.
-This project is still in the making, however, this repo will updated with the progress as more intricate implementations are processed and tested. <br><br><br>
+This project is still in the making, however, this repo will updated with the progress as more intricate implementations are processed and tested.
+The estimated date of completion is December 2022.<br><br><br>

 # Project Description
 ### Current Plan